rlrightleft/learn-SQL-MySQL/sqlzoo/0_SELECT_basics.md

 ```

 **My Notes:**
-Strings should be in `single quotes` to distinguish them from SQL keywords or column names.
+Strings should be in `'single quotes'` to distinguish them from SQL keywords or column names.

 ---